-Given a linked list sorted in increasing order, write a function which removes any duplicate nodes from the list by traversing the list only once.
+Given an unsorted linked list, write a function which deletes any duplicate nodes from the list by traversing the list only once.